160 Google Ranking Factors (Why Your Website is Dying)

 #87.
 The Interaction Time

-While coming from Google, the amount of time that person engage with the content is also taken into consideration.
+While coming from Google, the amount of time a person engages with content is also taken into consideration.

 #88.
 User Browser History

 This happens just like YouTube.
-It shows the related content. if you search for “cute puppies”, you keep seeing related videos on the home page.
+It shows the related content.
+If you search for “cute puppies,” you keep seeing associated videos on the home page.